judus/minimal-framework/README.md

 # Minimal Framework

 *Please acknowledge that this is solely a Tech/Skill Demo.
-It is not intended for use in actual projects, although it is fully functional under PHP 7.*
+It is not intended for use in actual projects, although it is fully functional and tested under PHP 7.*

 Minimal is a MVC web application framework for PHP.